Bronya-Rand/DDLCModTemplate2.0/README.md

 Optional but very appreciated credits that you can also add are
    1. A custom splash screen that features the Team Salvato logo (and/or your mod logo) and a `GanstaKingofSA` logo (which can be found [here](.github/IMAGES)).
+   2. A small mention in the game's disclaimer saying that this mod was not possible without using GanstaKingofSA's mod template.
-   2. A presplash screen that contains a `GanstaKingofSA` logo (which can be found [here](.github/IMAGES)).
+   3. A presplash screen that contains a `GanstaKingofSA` logo (which can be found [here](.github/IMAGES)).
-   3. Present a custom idea to me for approval either through Discord or Reddit.
+   4. Present a custom idea to me for approval either through Discord or Reddit.

 ### Team Salvato Disclaimer
 > The template code/files are designed for original DDLC fan games and mods that use DDLC assets with Ren'Py.
 It is not meant for non-DDLC projects.